 The Financial Statements are a general purpose financial report which has been prepared in accordance with Australian Accounting Standards, Interpretations, the Superannuation Industry (Supervision) Act 1993 and provisions of the Trust Deed.

-The Financial Statements were authorised and issued by the board and directors of Equity Trustees Superannuation Limited on 28 September 2022.
+The Financial Statements were authorised and issued by the board and directors of the Trustee on 28 September 2023.
 For the purposes of preparing the financial statements, the Fund is a for-profit entity.